-Starting in 2016, hikers require advance reservations to backcountry camp at Garibaldi Lake, Taylor Meadows and Elfin Lakes in Garibaldi Provincial Park.
-These three campgrounds in Garibaldi are probably the most popular place to backcountry camp in BC since they have gorgeous alpine and subalpine scenery.
+Starting in 2016, hikers require advance reservations to backcountry camp in Garibaldi Provincial Park.
+The campgrounds in Garibaldi are probably the most popular place to backcountry camp in BC since they have gorgeous alpine and subalpine scenery.
 They also have designated campsites with outhouses and secure storage.
 And getting there is easy too: the trails are marked and maintained and the access roads are paved or easy gravel driving – no 4×4 required.
 So getting reservations for summer weekends will be very difficult.
 But don’t despair if you didn’t get the Garibaldi reservation you wanted this year – there are tons of other beautiful places in BC to go backpacking.
-Here are five awesome Garibaldi alternatives that serve up the same easy-access scenery but with no reservations required.
+Here are three awesome Garibaldi alternatives that serve up the same easy-access scenery but with no reservations required.

 The Heather Trail in Manning Provincial Park starts right in an alpine meadow thanks to the paved (then fairly smooth gravel) Blackwall Peak road that climbs up from Highway 3.
 The trail travels through beautiful alpine meadows (with tons of flowers in summertime).
 You have three campgrounds along the trail to choose from so you can decide do a quick overnighter or a multi-day trek: Buckhorn Campsite is 5km from the trailhead and has 10 tent sites, a pit toilet and a bear locker.
 Kickinghorse Campsite is 13.5km from the trailhead and has 8 tent sites, a pit toilet and a metal bear cache.
 Nicomen Lake Campsite is 21km from the trailhead and has 6 tent platforms and some bare ground campsites, a pit toilet and a bear locker.
 Nicomen Lake is very cold but swimmable and teeming with fish so bring your rod.
 The campsites each have a water source but the creeks at Buckhorn and Kickinghorse can run dry later in the summer.
 In between Buckhorn and Kickinghorse is the turn off to the Three Brothers Mountain trail, a beautiful hike to a lofty summit with a great view.
 Note: $5 per person/per night fee applies for these campsites.
 No fires permitted and dogs allowed on leash only.
 Directions and more info here.